-In this article we will show you, How to Format the Numeric values or Numbers present in a Text box in SQL Server Reporting Services 2014 with example.
+In this article, we will show you the step by step approach to format Numbers in SSRS Report.
+Or, How to Format the Numeric values or Numbers present in a Textbox in SQL Server Reporting Services or SSRS with an example.

-To explain the available Numeric Format options, We are going to use below shown report.
-Please refer SSRS Table Report article to understand the Shared Data Source and Dataset we used for this report.
-If you observe the below screenshot, It was a normal report with Product Name, Color, Sales Amount and Tax Amount columns.
+To explain the available Numeric Format options, We are going to use the below-shown report.
+Please refer SSRS Table Report article to understand the Shared Data Source, and Dataset we used for this SSRS report.
+It was a normal report with Product Name, Color, Sales, and Tax Amount columns.

-If you observe the above screenshot, The numeric values present in Sales Amount and Tax Amount columns are not attractive to impress the end-user (Too many numbers after decimal and no currency symbol etc).
+From the above screenshot, the numeric values present in Sales Amount and Tax Amount columns are not attractive to impress the end-user.
+Too many numbers after the decimal and no currency symbol.

-Once we click on the Text Box Properties.. option, a new Text box Properties window will be opened.
-Please select the Number tab as shown in below screenshot.
+Once we click on the Text Box Properties.. option, a new Text box Properties window will open.
+Please select the Number tab .

-- To remove the extra numbers from decimal place, Select the Decimal Place property and change the value to 2 as shown in below screenshot.
+- To remove those extra numbers from the decimal place, Select the Decimal Place property and change the value to 2.

-- Use 1000 separator(,): If you want to separate the 1000 with comma then Select this option
+- Use 1000 separator(,): If you want to separate 1000 with a comma then Select this option

-Click ok to finish Formatting the Numeric value of Sales Amount text box.
-Let us preview the report
+Click ok to finish Formatting the Numeric value of the Sales Amount text box.
+Let us preview the SSRS Format Numbers report

 Now, let us format the Numeric values in Tax Amount